UCL/ucl_software_carpentry/sql/sql.md

-* Write a query on the `surveys` table to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places), for rodents captured in 1999, ordered alphabetically by the species ID.
+* Write a query on the `surveys` table to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places) for rodents captured in 1999, ordered alphabetically by the species ID.

 ---

-The order of the clauses is dictated by SQL: `SELECT`, `FROM`, `WHERE`, `ORDER BY` and we often write each of them on their own line for readability.

 Aggregation